greenvan/fullstackopen2021/part0/README.md

 # Part 0: Fundamentals of Web apps
 Full Stack Course at th University of Helsinky (2021)

-This is a compilation of the exercise:
+This is a compilation of the exercises:

 ## 0.1: HTML
 Review the basics of HTML by reading this tutorial from Mozilla: HTML tutorial.